truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

 {{< include file="/_includes/RootToAdminUserAccount.md" >}}

-All systems should [create the local administrator account]({{< relref "ManageLocalUsersSCALE.md" >}}) and begin use this account for web interface access.
+All systems should [create the local administrator account]({{< relref "ManageLocalUsersSCALE.md" >}}) and use this account for web interface access.
-If properly set up, the local administrator (full admin) account performs the same functions and has the same access the root user has.
+When properly set up, the local administrator (full admin) account performs the same functions and has the same access as the root user.

+{{< hint type="note" title="References to Root Account" >}}
+Some UI screens and settings still refer to the root account, but these references are updating to the administrator account in future releases of SCALE.
+{{< /hint >}}

-To improve system security after the local administrator account is created, disable the root account password to restrict root access to the system through this account.
+To improve system security after the local administrator account is created, disable the root account password to restrict root access to the system.

 For more information on the different administrator scenarios users can encounter, read [Logging Into SCALE the First Time]({{< relref "FirstTimeLogin.md" >}}).

-{{< hint type=note >}}
-Some UI screens and settings still refer to the root account, but these references are updating to the administrator account in future release of SCALE.
-{{< /hint >}}

 ### Disabling Root and Admin User Passwords
 As a security measure, the root user is no longer the default account and the password is disabled when you create the admin user during installation.